-All Orange Grove Foster Parents have access to our Foster Parent Handbook and have a parent log-in to update their records on CHARMS.
+All Orange Grove Foster Parents have access to our Foster Parent Handbook and have a foster parent log-in to update their records on CHARMS.

-11.4 Reviews of Foster Parents
+11.4 Reviews of Parent Parents

-Orange Grove Fostercare has a detailed procedure in relation to conducting reviews of Foster Parents which complies with the Fostering Service National Minimum Standards and Regulations 2011 and 2013, and focuses on the core competences a Foster Parent must demonstrate, in accordance with BAAF Form F.
+Orange Grove Fostercare has a detailed procedure in relation to conducting reviews of Foster Parent's which complies with the Fostering Service National Minimum Standards and Regulations 2011 and 2013, and focuses on the core competences a Foster Parent must demonstrate, in accordance with BAAF Form F.